William Billings -

 Three questions might be asked about his music.

-First: Why is this first major American song composer not as well known as other famous Bostonians, like Paul Revere and Sam Adams?
+First: Why is this first major American choral composer not as well known as other famous Bostonians, like Paul Revere and Sam Adams?

 Second: Doesn't he deserve to be better known?